‘moments that simply take your breath away’

 Part I runs at approximately 2 hours 45 minutes, including a 20 minute interval.

 Part II runs at approximately 2 hours 35 minutes, including a 20 minute interval.

 Suitable for Children?

 Harry Potter and the Cursed Child is relatively family-friendly and is recommended for ages 10 and up.
 Please note that the Palace Theatre will not admit babes-in-arms.
 Everyone, regardless of age, must have their own ticket.

-Check back for tickets for Harry Potter and the Cursed Child at the Palace Theatre London.
+Check back for Harry Potter and the Cursed Child tickets at the Palace Theatre London.